• $65

-Make Wabi Sabi Mixed Media Books Online Class
+Make Wabi Sabi Mixed Media Books On-Demand Class

-Play with fabric, paper, printmaking, mark making, poetry, ensō painting, intuitive hand stitching, found nature & more as you create a unique mixed media book of your own as we dive into the ancient Japanese philosophy of wabi sabi and how to incorporate it into art making.
-Explore slowness, depth, spaciousness, simplicity, the beauty of imperfection & intuitive expression in this class.
-Unlimited 24/7 access.
+Play and experiment with fabric, paper, printmaking, mark making, poetry, painting, intuitive hand stitching, found nature & more as you create a unique mixed media book.
+Learn about the ancient Japanese philosophy of wabi sabi and how to incorporate it into your book making process as we explore slowness, depth, spaciousness, simplicity, the beauty of imperfection & intuitive expression.
+You receive lifetime access.

 “This class opened up a whole new way to tap into creativity.
 This was the first time that I have ever been encouraged to trust my inner creative self and to just allow play to happen without focusing on someone else’s idea of what my work should look like.
 So freeing.”